 Option Meaning Function -allparts all partitions Build all partitions in the environment.
-This option is not allowed if the -o option is specified. -C "compiler" compiler Use compiler to compile units (may be used to pass options to the compiler, e.g. c.build -C "c.compile -v" ) -e[e 1 v] error Pipe compiler output through c.error: -e lists errors to stdout; -ee embeds errors in the source file and invokes \$EDITOR; -el lists errors with the source file to stdout; and -ev embeds errors in the source file and invokes vi. -env env environment Specify an environment pathname -н help Display syntax and options for this function -i infos Suppress c.build information messages -L"linker" linker Use "linker" to link partitions (may be used to pass options to the c.link) -link link only Link an non-archive without updating any dependant partition.
+This option is not allowed if the -o option is specified. -backup backup database Make a backup of the database before begining build.
+Use c.restore to restore a backed-up database. -C "compiler" compiler Use compiler to compile units (may be used to pass options to the compiler, e.g. c.build -C "c.compile -v ") -e[e l v] error Pipe compiler output through c.error: -e lists errors to stdout; -ee embeds errors in the source file and invokes \$EDITOR; -el lists errors with the source file to stdout; and -ev embeds errors in the source file and invokes vi. -env env environment Specify an environment pathname -н help Display syntax and options for this function -i infos Suppress c.build information messages -L"linker" linker Use " linker " to link partitions (may be used to pass options to the c.link) -link link only Link an non-archive without updating any dependant partition.
 For internal use only. -noimport no import Don't naturalize foreign units that are not up to date.
 Generates an error instead. -nomake no make Don't invoke make command to build source file.
 Use whatever version of the source that is already built. -nosource no source Skip checks of the source timestamps for out-of-date units (should only be used if no source files have changed) -o file output Override the output file for the partition being built.
-Only a single partition file name is allowed with this option. -P "prelinker" prelinker Use "prelinker" to prelink partitions (may be used to pass options to c.prelink). -part partition partition Build the given partition , all included units and all units upon which they directly or indirectly depend -rel release release Specify a Concurrent C/C++ release (other than the default release)
+Only a single partition file name is allowed with this option. -₽"prelinker'' prelinker Use " prelinker " to prelink partitions (may be used to pass options to c.prelink). -part partition partition Build the given partition , all included units and all units upon which they directly or indirectly depend

-Option Meaning Function -source file source file Build all units defined in the given source file and all units upon which they directly or indirectly depend -state s state Build all specified units to compilation state s. -stop stop on errors If an error is encountered, stop building (normally, any units not dependent upon the erroneous units would be built) -u "unit list" unit Compile the unit.
+Option Meaning Function -rel release release Specify a Concurrent C/C++ release (other than the default release) -source file source file Build all units defined in the given source file and all units upon which they directly or indirectly depend -state s state Build all specified units to compilation state s. -stop stop on errors If an error is encountered, stop building (normally, any units not depen- dent upon the erroneous units would be built) -u "unit list" unit Compile the unit.
 The unit parameter can be "all". -ufile file units from file Build the units listed in file -v verify List compilations that would occur, but do not actually perform them -v verbose Display actions as they are done -vv very verbose Display commands as they are done -w warnings Suppress c.build warnings